Dark matter halo properties of the Galactic dwarf satellites: implication for chemo-dynamical evolution of the satellites and a challenge to $\Lambda$CDM: Discussion

-The scatters of the MLs in Figure~\ref{fig:MLs3fig} might be stemmed from the tidal effects, even though non-sphericity of dark matter halo and deviation from an NFW density profile could also be possible reasons for the scatters.
-We discuss the tidal effects on the dynamical ML relations, taking into account the emperical tidal evolution models, in the following section.
+The scatter in ML with stellar mass and with metallicity, shown in Figure~\ref{fig:MLs3fig}, might stem from tidal effects, even though non-sphericity of the dark matter halo and deviation from an NFW density profile could also be possible reasons for the scatters.
+In the following section, we discuss the tidal effects on the dynamical ML relations, taking into account the emperical tidal evolution models.